fiugd/beta/.NOTES/releases/bartokv0.4.3.md

   - [ ] handle rename, delete, move files for commit
   - [ ] terminal watch mode for js files
   - [ ] terminal has its own cwd not dependent on app cwd
+  - [ ] git pull should bring in new changes (okay to reject if changes exist on local)

   - [ ] cd ../sibling results in parent//sibling
   - [ ] cat command works properly